SalesforceSFDC/Lightning-Components/README.md

 * Value providers are a way to group, encapsulate, and access related data.
 * `c` is the value provider for the component’s client-side controller, and `handleClick` is a function defined in that controller.
 So, `{!c.handleClick}` is a reference to an action handler in the component’s controller.
+* controller is basically a collection of code that defines your app’s behavior when “things happen,” whereby “things” we mean user input, timer and other events, data updates, and so on.
+* for Lightning Components, a controller is a resource in a component bundle that holds the action handlers for that component.
+And action handlers are just JavaScript functions with a particular function signature.